Casa Terza

 Our first trip to Puerto Vallarta was in April of 2016 to visit a friend who moved back to Mexico to be near family.
 We had no idea what we would find.
 At that point, Puerto Vallarta was only familiar to me from watching The Love Boat as a kid.

 Just as it is for many others, we fell instantly in love with Vallarta and its vibes.
-The kindness, healthy food, joy, genuine smiles, fresh air, walkability, space to decompress, sincere friendliness, shenanigans, community, entertainment, live music, nature, plant medicine, architecture, beaches, public art, body-positivity, rivers, and mountains (to name a few :D) have been helping me heal for the last 10 years.
+The kindness, healthy food, joy, genuine smiles, fresh air, walkability, space to decompress, sincere friendliness, shenanigans, community, entertainment, live music, nature, plant medicine, architecture, beaches, public art, body-positivity, rivers, and mountains (to name a few :D) have been helping us both heal for the last 10 years.

 The Evolution of Casa Terza

 Casa Terza’s design was inspired by new friendships that began in Mexico.
-In May 2022, I celebrated my 50th birthday and I invited family and friends (old and new) from Mexico.
+In May 2022, I celebrated my 50th birthday and I invited family and friends (old and new), including many from Mexico.
 In July, I went to Cancun, MX to meet up with 100 Black women for the 1st Annual Exodus Summit Meetup.
 In August, I traveled from Puerto Vallarta to Veracruz, MX with a group of mostly Black women for the Afro-Mexican Festival to celebrate Gaspar Yanga’s legacy and the town's history as the first free town in the Americas founded by formerly enslaved Africans.

 It was extremely impactful to be in community with liberated Black women while I entered the next phase of my life.
 Black women inspired me and gave me the courage to CREATE space and HOLD space for others.
 A space where Black women, Lesbians, and Transfolk know that they have a space to play, rest and grow.